Holiday Inn Express

-Holiday Inn Express is an American-based mid-priced hotel chain within the InterContinental Hotels Group family of brands.
+Holiday Inn Express by IHG is an American-based mid-priced hotel chain within the IHG Hotels & Resorts family of brands.
 Originally founded as an "express" hotel, their focus is on offering limited services at a reasonable price.
 Standard amenities lean toward the convenient and practical which cater to business travelers and short-term stays.
 As of September 2019, there are 2,826 Holiday Inn Express hotels featuring over 292,000 rooms worldwide.

-The Holiday Inn Express concept was intended to target the "upper economy" market segment, offering limited service, low-price lodging.
+The chain's concept was intended to target the "upper economy" market segment.

-In Europe, the hotels were known as Express by Holiday Inn, but this variation was phased out during the Holiday Inn Global Brand Relaunch which was announced in 2006.
+In Europe, the hotels were known as Express by Holiday Inn, but this variation was phased out during a rebranding which was announced in 2006.

 History

 Holiday Inn Express was founded in 1990 under the ownership of Bass.
 Plans at the time called for 250 locations to be open by 1995.
 The first three hotels under the Holiday Inn Express name all opened in 1990.
 These were located in Nashville, Tennessee; Abilene, Texas; and Poughkeepsie, New York.
 All three were converted from existing Holiday Inn properties.

 In 1996, the brand's first European location opened in Scotland.